pajarnas/pajarnas.github.io/source/_posts/SQLSER IV: SP, UDF, View, CTE, Temp Table, Table Variable.md

 - A table variable is a **data type** that can be used **within a Transact-SQL batch, stored procedure, or function**—and is created and defined **similarly to a table**, only with a **strictly defined lifetime scope**.
 - The lifetime of the table variable only lasts for the duration of the batch, function, or stored procedure.
 - Table variables will be created in temp db.
-- ILike regular variables, table variables are visible only within the batch where they were created.
+- Like regular variables, table variables are visible only within the batch where they were created.
 Table variables can be used for working with small temporary data, for passing a list of values to stored procedures or functions, for auditing, etc.

 # Difference Table Variable, Temporary Table